Module rustc_ast::tokenstream [−][src]

 Stores the tokens for an attribute target, along with its attributes.

-Owning by-value iterator over a TokenStream
+Owning by-value iterator over a TokenStream.

-By-reference iterator over a TokenStream
+By-reference iterator over a TokenStream.

-A lazy version of TokenStream
+A lazy version of TokenStream, which defers creation

-of an actual TokenStream
+of an actual TokenStream until it is needed.

-is here only to reduce the structure size.
+Box is here only to reduce the structure size.

 Enums

-, but for AttrAnnotatedTokenStream
+Like TokenTree, but for AttrAnnotatedTokenStream

 When the main Rust parser encounters a syntax-extension invocation, it parses the arguments to the invocation as a token tree.
 This is a very loose structure, such that all sorts of different AST fragments can be passed to syntax extensions using a uniform type.